Wisdom without a teacher: Tokugawa period

 There are no secret sayings; those who come to realize thusness do not have a secret treasure."

 And see also the Platform Sutra:

 "...Huiming [experienced] a great enlightenment.
 He then questioned me again, saying, ‘Other than the secret words and secret intention [you expressed] just now, is there any other secret intention?’
 I said, ‘What I have preached to you is not secret.
 If you counter-illuminate [your own original face you will realize that] the secret was on your side.’")
 According to Dokuan, "what is called Zen enlightenment is not dependent on another’s enlightenment.
 It is only what you realize for yourself, attain for yourself, just as you know when you’ve eaten enough rice to satisfy your hunger, or drunk enough water to slake your thirst."
 Dokuan's critique of the transmission system went as far as to claim that only those who were self-awakened actually had the wisdom of the Buddha:In today’s Zen temples they transmit the robe and bowl [i.e., the symbols of the teacher’s transmission]; but while the name continues, the reality [of enlightenment] has long ceased to exist.
 Those who carry on the wisdom of the buddhas and patriarchs rely on themselves, being enlightened independently, without a teacher; so that even though the name has ceased, the reality itself continues.

 Modern Japan

-The lay Zen master Shin'ichi Hisamatsu (1889–1980) was criticical of contemporary kōan practice, in which one advances from one kōan to another.
+The lay Zen master Shin'ichi Hisamatsu (1889–1980) was critical of contemporary kōan practice, in which one advances from one kōan to another.
 He regarded it as a form of gradualism, comparing it to trying to approximate a circle by forever increasing the number of sides of a polygon.
 He instead taught what he called his "fundamental kōan," which he said included all kōans.
 (Note: One version of Hisamatsu's fundamental kōan is: